uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 of those inboxes.
 Perhaps there will be a scaling problem in the future.

-Later I write a message to Steph, a post that is private to just her.
+Later I write a friends-only post about how much I hate the movie The Room (2003).
-This post is sent to her inbox.
+Tommy Wiseau can't see it because I'm not friends with Tommy Wiseau, but this post is sent to Steph's inbox and she can see it because she's my friend.

-When Steph logs into her node she'll see her stream and my public post will be on her stream.
+When Steph logs into her node she'll see her stream and my public post and my friends-only post will be on her stream.
 She should also see that I've liked and commented her post.

 ## Scenario Summary